OTORIO's 2022 OT Cybersecurity Survey Reveals: The OT Digital Supply Chain is Exposed

 OTORIO helps both end users and machine builders shore up the house of cards that is the digital supply chain - meeting existing and emerging challenges of OT network and asset vulnerability.

-For industrial manufacturing companies, spOT™ Assessment helps manage OT cybersecurity risk exposure. spOT identifies threats, instructs operating floor personnel how to best mitigate them, and automatically generates a security controls, risk, compliance and governance assessment.
+spOT™ helps industrial manufacturing companies manage OT risk assessments. spOT identifies threats, instructs operating floor personnel how to best mitigate them, and automatically generates a security controls, risk, compliance and governance assessment.
 All this shortens audit time and required resources by up to 75%. [learn more]

 For machine manufacturers, spOT Lifecycle delivers full asset-level visibility over all machines and their assets, even those not connected to a network. spOT automatically identifies security threats, alerting before vulnerabilities become liabilities. [learn more]